What to include in a good HR CV

 - Company name and a brief description about company

 - Job title and dates you held that position

 - Include a bulleted list of your responsibilities

 - Direct reports (e.g. – reported to lab manager with two direct reports)

 - Any achievements and quantify this if possible.

 Don't feel like you have to include this section but if you do have some hobbies, interests or charity work that are worth talking about be sure to include them.

-I've included a few extra pieces of advice for a HR generalist CV and if you'd like more info please feel free to contact me.
+We've included a few extra pieces of advice for a HR generalist CV and if you'd like more info please feel free to contact our HR recruitment team.